-Backpacking in Sri Lanka is a once in a lifetime opportunity.
-Sri Lanka is a country full of exotic wildlife, stretches of sandy beaches and cloud covered mountain peaks.
-Here you will find fascinating ancient history and a vibrant and welcoming culture that will leave you wishing you never had to leave then you’ve come to the right place.
+If you’re looking for fascinating ancient history and a vibrant and welcoming culture that will leave you wishing you never had to leave then you’ve come to the right place.
 There really isn’t a better way to spend two weeks than backpacking around this magical country.

 Lots of firsts were ticked off for us when we spent two weeks in Sri Lanka.
 We saw blue whales in the wild for the very first time, drank tea fresh from the plantation and sat in the doorway of a moving train, whizzing past lush green fields and atmospheric forests (Britain’s health and safety department would have an absolute field day!)

 We have put together this Sri Lanka two week itinerary based on exploring the highlands in central Sri Lanka and the south coast, but your itinerary will most likely depend on the time of year you are planning your trip.
 Read on to find out more!

 Sri Lanka is often called a tamer version of India.
 I can’t comment on whether or not this is true, but I get the impression that Sri Lanka is perhaps a little more ‘backpacker friendly’ than the far more hectic India, so if you want a little taste without so much hustle and bustle, then Sri Lanka may well be for you!